Goals for today

 Issues and projects

 Issues and projects are useful GitHub features that can facilitate your project management, especially in collaborative projects.
 They can be used for providing feedback, making plans, assigning tasks, and tracking progress.
-We will first do a quick demo before you start your exercise, but here is a good tutorial for these features.
+We will explore these useful GitHub features, please follow this detailed tutorial.

 General instructions